milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 Contact Us
 Other Important Information
 Updates to this Privacy Policy
-1. Introduction; What This Privacy Policy Covers; and Notice at Collection

-Your privacy is important to us.
-The purpose of this Privacy Policy (as updated from time-to-time, this “Privacy Policy”) is to explain how we collect, use, disclose and protect personal information.
-This Privacy Policy applies to (i) the Marcus by Goldman Sachs website, currently located at https://www.marcus.com, the Marcus by Goldman Sachs mobile app, and any other website, mobile app, or email associated with the above that is owned or operated by us, and on which this Privacy Policy appears or is linked, (ii) the Products, and (iii) any other Goldman Sachs consumer, small business, and digital advisory solutions businesses that link to this Privacy Policy, collectively, the “Services.”
-This Privacy Policy also covers the personal information we collect from social media sites or pages associated with our Services and your interactions with our digital advertising campaigns.

-These links will take you to sections of this Privacy Policy explaining the following topics and, together with the information contained in the below sections, constitute our Notice of Collection:

-The categories of personal information we collect;
-The purposes for which personal information are collected and used;
-Whether we sell or share, as defined under the California Consumer Privacy Act, as amended by the California Privacy Rights Act (collectively, the “CCPA”), personal information and a description of your right to opt out; and
-The criteria we use to determine how long to retain personal information.

-This Privacy Policy includes the following information:

-Introduction; What This Privacy Policy Covers; and Notice at Collection What Personal Information We Collect and Generate
-How We Use Personal Information
-To Whom We Disclose Personal Information
-Cookies and Other Tracking Technologies
-Additional Technology
-How We Protect Information
-Reporting Security Vulnerabilities
-Retention of Personal Information
-California Residents
-Additional Choices
-Links and Third-Party Products and Services
-Contact Us
-Other Important Information
-Updates to this Privacy Policy
 Other Privacy Disclosures

 If you have signed up for, applied for, have or previously had one of our consumer Products, the Marcus Consumer Privacy Notice will apply to you.
 This provides more information about how we collect and share your personal information and outlines certain choices you may have.
 If there is a conflict between this Online Privacy Policy and any privacy notice, disclosure, policies or terms relating to any Product, the privacy notice, disclosure, policies or terms relating to the Product will govern.